 Warm Therapy Gel For Extensor Muscle, Arm, Elbow and Hand Injury and Arthritis Pain

-For arthritic or chronic shoulder, arm, elbow, and hand pain relief I recommend Sombra Warm Therapy Pain Relieving Gel.
+For arthritic or chronic shoulder, arm, elbow and hand pain relief I recommend Sombra Warm Therapy Pain Relieving Gel.
 Sombra provides warmth without burning and is better at relieving pain than other over the counter pain creams.
-To relieve extensor carpi radialis longus muscle pain apply Sombra all around the elbow and down into the forearm, back o the hand, and thumb.
+To relieve extensor muscle pain apply Sombra all around the elbow and down the back of the forearm, into the wrist, hand, and fingers.